-According to the US National Library of Medicine, the efficiency and usage of liposuction has caused it to become “the most common surgical procedure in plastic surgery over the past two decades.”
+According to the US National Library of Medicine, the efficiency and usage of liposuction have caused it to become “the most common surgical procedure in plastic surgery over the past two decades.”
 Liposuction effectively creates smaller breasts by removing the extra fat deposits contributing to the large size of the breast.
-It only requires a local anesthesia in order to be performed.
+It only requires local anesthesia to be performed.
 During a liposuction breast reduction, tumescent fluid is injected into small incisions in the skin to swell and firm the target area.
 This gives your surgeon greater control over the extraction process.
-It also temporarily constricts blood vessels which is helpful in preventing blood loss and reducing pain, bruising, and swelling.
+It also temporarily constricts blood vessels which helps prevent blood loss and reduce pain, bruising, and swelling.
 Following the injection of tumescent fluid, your surgeon will insert aspirating cannulas into the incisions.
 These are used to suction out the fat.
-The process itself is minimally time consuming and requires very little downtime.
+The process itself is minimal time consuming and requires very little downtime.

 What are the Pros and Cons of Each Procedure?